 The Chambertin Grand Cru 2021 from Domaine Trapet Père et Fils embodies the excellence of a mythical terroir, where Pinot Noir expresses itself with rare depth and elegance.
-Grown biodynamically on the emblematic plots of Gevrey-Chambertin, this exceptional red wine reveals an enchanting aromatic complexity, marrying dark fruits, spices, minerality and a subtle woody touch.
+Grown biodynamically on the iconic plots of Gevrey-Chambertin, this exceptional red wine reveals a bewitching aromatic complexity, blending dark fruits, spices, minerality and a subtle woody touch.

-A biodynamic jewel born from the mythical lands of Chambertin
+A biodynamic jewel born from the mythical terroir of Chambertin

 The Trapet Chambertin 2021 from Domaine Trapet Père et Fils embodies the absolute excellence of Burgundian grand crus, where every sip reveals the soul of a legendary terroir and the expertise of a visionary family.
-Sourced from three emblematic plots of the Chambertin vineyard, the oldest of which was planted in 1919, this Grand Cru red wine is crafted from Pinot Noir grown biodynamically — a philosophy that transcends viticulture to deliver a pure and vibrant expression of Burgundy's king grape.
+Sourced from three iconic plots of the Chambertin vineyard, including the oldest planted in 1919, this Grand Cru red wine is crafted from Pinot Noir grown biodynamically, a philosophy that transcends viticulture to offer a pure and vibrant expression of Burgundy's king grape.

 A rare structure, forged by time and patience

-This 2021 vintage, shaped by a demanding climatic year, stands out for its exceptional depth and remarkable balance.
+This 2021 vintage, shaped by a climatically demanding year, stands out for its exceptional depth and remarkable balance.
 With 60% whole clusters incorporated into the vinification, it develops an aromatic complexity and a mouthfeel of rare elegance.
-Its silky tannins, vibrant acidity and persistent finish make it an outstanding wine for cellaring, destined for a sublime evolution between 2040 and 2100.
-Rated between 93 and 98 by the greatest critics, it establishes itself as an essential reference for lovers of great Burgundy wines.
+Its silky tannins, vibrant acidity and persistent finish make it an exceptional wine for ageing, destined for a sublime evolution between 2040 and 2100.
+Rated between 93 and 98 by the greatest critics, it has established itself as an unmissable reference for lovers of great Burgundy wines.

 A legacy of passion and authenticity

-Owner of 1.90 hectares within the Chambertin appellation, Domaine Trapet Père et Fils perpetuates a family tradition where respect for the terroir and biodynamic innovation combine to give birth to wines of rare authenticity.
-This Chambertin 2021, with its deep colour and its captivating aromas of dark fruits, spices and minerality, is far more than a wine: it is an invitation to a sensory journey into the heart of the Côte de Nuits, where every bottle tells a unique story.
+Owner of 1.90 hectares in the Chambertin appellation, Domaine Trapet Père et Fils perpetuates a family tradition in which respect for the terroir and biodynamic innovation combine to give birth to wines of rare authenticity.
+This Chambertin 2021, with its deep colour and bewitching aromas of dark fruits, spices and minerality, is far more than a wine: it is an invitation to a sensory journey into the heart of the Côte de Nuits, where every bottle tells a unique story.

-- Crafted from old vines, some planted as far back as 1919, this wine sincerely expresses the soul of the Chambertin terroir, one of Burgundy's most prestigious.
-Its vinification incorporating a high percentage of whole clusters gives it a unique texture and aromatic complexity that will delight the most discerning palates.
+- Crafted from old vines, some planted as far back as 1919, this wine sincerely expresses the soul of the Chambertin terroir, one of the most prestigious in Burgundy.
+Its vinification incorporating a high percentage of whole clusters gives it a unique texture and an aromatic complexity that will delight the most discerning palates.

-- Perfect for great occasions or privileged tasting moments, this Grand Cru pairs ideally with refined dishes, while offering a persistent finish that leaves a memorable impression.
-An exceptional wine, destined for enthusiasts in search of authenticity and pure emotion.
+- Perfect for special occasions or privileged tasting moments, this Grand Cru pairs ideally with refined dishes, while offering a persistent finish that leaves a memorable impression.
+An exceptional wine, intended for enthusiasts in search of authenticity and pure emotion.

 FAQ